PARIS

 Eiffel Tower

 She’s just—wow.
 Sometimes you wonder if a landmark, destination, or experience will live up to the hype.
 Let me tell you, the Eiffel Tower is even more magical in person.
-The first time we visited was in the evening, timed perfectly so that moments later she began to sparkle.
-I recommend seeing it both during the day and at night.
+The first time I visited was in the evening, timed perfectly so that moments later she began to sparkle.

-Helpful Tip: The Eiffel Tower sparkles for 5 minutes on the hour, every hour, from nightfall until 11:00 p.m.
+• The Eiffel Tower sparkles for 5 minutes on the hour, every hour, from nightfall until 11:00 p.m.

 The Louvre

-The world’s largest art museum, is a crown jewel of Paris.
+The world’s largest art museum is a crown jewel of Paris.
 While I must admit, the only thing I know about art is the Mona Lisa, I still enjoyed the Louvre more than I could have imagined.
 The museum is set in a former royal palace, so as someone who loves architecture and history, just walking the halls was mesmerizing.

-We knew we wanted to see the Mona Lisa but set a 45-minute limit for waiting in line.
+We knew we wanted to see the Mona Lisa, but set a 45-minute limit for waiting in line.
 I consistently read online of people waiting up to 3 hours just to get a glimpse of her.
-Luck was on our side; as we approached, masses of people were walking in the opposite direction (assuming for lunch, as it was around 1:00 p.m.).
+Luck was on our side.
+As we approached, masses of people were walking in the opposite direction (assuming for lunch, as it was around 1:00 pm).
 We were fortunate enough to have no line!
 Maybe it was my new love for Paris that allowed me to view her with such gilded eyes, but I was giddy seeing this piece of art in person!
 And yes, she really does not stop staring at you!

 Dior Gallery